Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 ### Keldeo Resolute - TODO
 While there is currently no way to transform Keldeo Ordinary to Resolute, Keldeo Resolute, upon forgetting Sacred Sword, will transform back into Keldeo Ordinary.

+### Meloetta Pirouette
+A Meloetta using Relic Song changes into its Pirouette Forme.
+When switching out or fainting, the Meloetta changes back to its normal forme.

+### Genesect Formes
+A Genesect given any one of its Drive items will have that drive inserted on its head.

+### Therian Formes
+Tornadus, Thundurus, Landorus, and Enamorus--when a Reveal Mirror is used on them--will transform to and from their Therian formes and their Incarnate formes.

 ### Greninja Ash - TODO
 A Greninja with form id 1 will have the Battle Bond ability.
 In battle, said Greninja will transform into Ash Greninja when a move it uses directly causes another Pokemon to faint.
 This reverts upon fainting or the battle's ending.
 However, a Greninja that has transformed can still retransform upon revival in battles.